ZamanLantra/FeederNet/README.md

 ### Quick Start

 **Note:** Since the code is written targeting Linux, it will not run on other systems.
-Therefore, please use the provided Dockerfile.
+Therefore, please use the provided docker-compose file.
+Run commands below.

 Clone the repository:
 ```bash